-Facilitates you to seek financing – if you’re requesting finance for your business, you'll need to show grant providers, banks, and investors why they should invest in your operations.
+- It facilitates you to seek financing.
+If you’re requesting finance for your business, you must show grant providers, banks, and investors why they should invest in your operations.

-Business plans can be short documents, often referred to as a Lean business plan, or a slightly more detailed plan, which people tend to refer to as a Traditional business plan.
+Business plans can be short documents, often called Lean business plans, or slightly more detailed plans (20+ pages), which people call Traditional business plans.
 In addition, you can flex the scope based on your individual needs.
 For example, a marketing agency will unlikely require an inventory/ operation section, whereas a hair salon may include this aspect to describe the facilities and product offering.

 The typical business plan sections, which we will touch on below:

 In the first part, it is essential to include information on your company, products/ services, market opportunity, notable competition/ competitive advantage, goals, achievements, and the document’s purpose.
-The second part should focus on the financial plan and include, ideally, the financial highlights, funding needs, and preferred funding source.
+The second part should focus on the financial plan and ideally include the financial highlights, funding needs, and preferred funding source.

-Industry Analysis: determine your expertise about the usual traits of your business type.
+Determine your expertise about the usual traits of your business type.
 You should present some statistics about the industry’s size (e.g., total US sales in the last year), key players, and growth rate over the previous few years.
 You might analyze the industry as a whole or a segment that targets a particular subset of the general market.
 For example, you could be investigating the technology industry or a narrower niche, like US CRM solutions via mobile apps.
-Your industry analysis shows investors that you understand the larger landscape that you are competing within.
+Your industry analysis shows investors that you understand the larger landscape in which you compete.
 More importantly, it helps you know if there will be more demand for your products in the future and how competitive the industry is likely to be.